tytydraco/yessleep/out/I_found_my_childhood_diary_It_has_entries_I_never_wrote.md

 *Alicia*"

 How could this be dated a year ago?
-This all happened, but it happened the same say I had read it, and I certainly never wrote it.
+This all happened, but it happened the same day I had read it, and I certainly never wrote it.

 6 months ago.